auwerxlab/survival_analysis/docs/tutorial.rst

 Dataset
 -------

-The ``template/survival_data_collection.xlsx`` spreadsheet was used to collect counts of Dead/Censored *C. elegans* along the course of the experiment.
+The :ref:`templates/survival_data_collection.xlsx` spreadsheet was used to collect counts of Dead/Censored *C. elegans* along the course of the experiment.

-The resulting dataset is found in the ``data/tutorial_data.xlsx`` file.
+The resulting dataset is found in the `data/tutorial_data.xlsx <https://github.com/auwerxlab/survival_analysis/raw/master/data/tutorial_data.xlsx>`_ file.

-If not done yet, open the ``data/tutorial_data.xlsx`` to check the format.
-There are two sheets - see :ref:`templates/survival_data_collection.xlsx` for details.
+If not done yet, open the `data/tutorial_data.xlsx <https://github.com/auwerxlab/survival_analysis/raw/master/data/tutorial_data.xlsx>`_ to check the format.

+**Note: There are two sheets - see** :ref:`templates/survival_data_collection.xlsx` **for details.**

 Analysis
 --------